MGTheTrain/cpp-opengl-renderer/README.md

 cd devops\scripts\ps1
 source <Path to emsdk folder>\emsdk_env.bat .\compile_source_code.ps1 -WebBuild
+# Copy build artifacts (.js, .wasm, .data) over to the assets/web/html-js-wasm
+# Start the dev container under `.devcontainer/nginx` and copy contents of the assets/web/html-js-wasm over to /usr/share/nginx/html
+# Visit in a browser of choice `localhost:8090/rotating_texture_cube.html` or `localhost:8090/opengl_viewer.html`
 ```

 In order to additionaly start the test executables in a PowerShell terminal: